Drew Kirk: Characterisation

 Drew is a country boy who works on a farm in Oakey.
 He comes to Erinsborough to stay with his aunt Janet (Roberta Connelly) and is later hired by Lou Carpenter (Tom Oliver) to work at Carpenter Mechanics, replacing Ben Atkins (Brett Cousins).
 James Joyce of the Newcastle Herald said Drew was a "suitably spunky rival for established stud Ben, who thinks his boss has shafted him as he recovers from his car accident."
 A writer for the BBC said Drew initially had a hard time adjusting to city life and working for Lou was not an easy task.
+Colin Vickery of the Herald Sun noted that once the women of Erinsborough see Drew, their cars "suddenly" start having problems which only he can fix.
+Paris commented: "Drew's more than slightly naive.
+He thinks these women are coming to him because he's good at fixing cars!"

 Illawarra Mercury writer, Denise Everton, described Drew as "eternally nice, naive and gorgeous."
 Jason Herbison from Inside Soap observed that Paris shared many similarities with Drew, most notably his loyalty, sense of humour and that they were both from the Australian outback and preferred the outdoors.
 Paris said that unlike himself, Drew was more traditional when it came to things like marriage and starting a family.

-Drew was known for his long hair, which gave him a "hippy look".
+The character was known for his long hair, which gave him a "hippy look".
 When Paris asked producers if he could cut his hair, they turned down his request and invoked his contract, saying they did not want to upset Paris's female fans.
 A BBC insider commented "They don't want to allow a make-over that could be a turn-off."